Frequently Asked Questions

 What Types of Clients do you Work With?

-Many of my clients have seen numerous other conventional practitioners without any success and seek me out as a functional medicine and nutrition practitioner.
-Clients have told me they picked my practice because it’s not as expensive or based on a monthly membership fee like many others.
-It’s interesting how many of my clients come in with a long list of foods tested as being intolerant from another practitioner and they are so frustrated about what to eat nor understand why they tested as intolerant to so many healthy foods.
+Many of Julie’s clients have seen numerous other conventional practitioners without any success and seek her out as a functional medicine and nutrition practitioner.
+Many people choose Fortitude Functional Nutrition because it delivers results and transformations, it’s not as expensive or based on a monthly membership fee like many other practices.
+It’s interesting how many clients come in with a long list of foods tested as being intolerant from another practitioner and they don’t know what to eat, what to do or understand why they tested as intolerant to so many healthy foods.

 What is the Functional Nutrition Partnership?

 It engages both the client and practitioner in a therapeutic partnership.
 Working with a nutritionist who is trained in functional medicine & nutrition requires the client to be more involved with their healthcare process.
 While we provide the recommendations and tools to make changes for optimal health, you take the responsibility to modify your habits.
 You are in the driver’s seat, while we help to navigate.
 Think of Fortitude Functional Nutrition as your blueprint or GPS or map (for those who travel old school).